syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 {% endhighlight %}
 {% endtabs %}

-###### Event Handler to use alternate font without installing:
+###### Event Handler to use alternate font without installing

-The following example codes shows how to use the alternate fonts instead of "Microsoft Sans Serif" **without installing the fonts** into production machine.
+The following code example shows how to use the alternate fonts instead of "Microsoft Sans Serif" **without installing the fonts** into production machine.

 {% tabs %}
 {% highlight c# %}